 Syandus won multiple research awards from the National Science Foundation that fueled the development of the AliveSim Platform.

 AliveSim Analytics Portal.
-This web portal provides access to all activity data 24/7, including utilization, demographics, pre/posttest results, evaluation results, certificates granted, and a deep exploration of decision data using the Insight Engine™.
+This web portal provides access to all activity data 24/7, including utilization, demographics, pre/posttest results, evaluation results, certificates granted, and a deep exploration of decision data that is mapped to practice gaps.

-Decision Metrics.
-AliveSim captures all clinical decisions, and proactively assigns clinical context to each one to achieve relevant, statistically meaningful insights.
+Decision Specific Metrics.
+AliveSim captures 1000s of clinical decisions, and proactively assigns clinical context to each one to achieve relevant, statistically meaningful insights.

 CME survey responses show that the AliveSim Experience resonates with clinicians.